 Today’s Reading: Matthew 2:13-15, 19-23

-Now when they had gone away, behold, an angel of the Lord appeared to Joseph in a dream and said, “When you have gotten up, take the child and his mother and flee to Egypt.”
-(Matthew 2:13a)
+Now when they had departed, behold, an angel of the Lord appeared to Joseph in a dream, saying, “Arise, take the young Child and his mother, flee to Egypt, and stay there until I bring you word; for Herod will seek the young Child to destroy him.”
+(Matthew 2:13)

 In the Name + of Jesus.
 Amen.
 The last time an angel of the Lord appeared to Joseph, he was told not to be afraid.
 He was to take Mary as his wife.
 The child in her was conceived by the Holy Spirit.
 His Name is Jesus, for He will save His people from their sins, the angel told him.
 All was going according to God’s plan of salvation.

 Now, an angel of the Lord appears to Joseph again.
 This time Joseph is warned in a dream to take the Christ Child and Mary, flee to Egypt, and escape Herod’s treacherous, murderous plot to kill Jesus, the one born King of the Jews.
 And just as he did before, Joseph listened to the angel’s word.

 We don’t often pay attention to Joseph.
 This, on the one hand, is good.
 Joseph isn’t the center of the story, Jesus is.
 On the other hand, it is good to remember and give thanks to God for Joseph, guardian of Jesus.
 For God gave Joseph an important part to play in the story of our salvation.